dustywhite7/Econ8320/SlidesCode/6 - Web Scraping.md

 <br>

-Let's go to the [Brickset website](https://brickset.com/sets/year-2016) to find what we are looking for
+Let's go to the [Brickset website 2016 collection](https://brickset.com/sets/year-2016) to find what we are looking for

 ---